Enforceable procurement provisions

 You can read the full list of exempt procurements in Schedule 2 of PBD 2019-05 (PDF).

-Limited tendering happens when you directly invite one or more suppliers to participate in a procurement, such as through a request for quote (RFQ), request for tender (RFT) or expression of interest (EOI).
+Limited tendering refers to circumstances where you directly invite one or more suppliers to participate in a procurement, such as through a request for quote (RFQ), request for tender (RFT) or expression of interest (EOI).

 Inviting a supplier on a procurement list (or prequalification scheme) isn’t limited tendering.

-You can only use a limited tender in the circumstances specified in clause 15 of the EPP Direction.
+You can only use a limited tender in the circumstances specified in clause 15 of PBD 2019-05.
 These include:

 - where you’ve already made an open approach to the market but: